BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 <span class="ch">_Communist and Postcommunist Societies_</span>

-- Page 591 - Bringing it back again to Pandora's property box and showing how that came up in enforcement of laws in Soviet communinsim; i.e. locking up small-time traders.
+- Page 591 - Bringing it back again to Pandora's property box and showing how that came up in enforcement of laws in Soviet communism; i.e. locking up small-time traders.

 - Page 595 and friends - Comments on private ownership and how it relates to